');

 About Akron, IN

-Akron is a small community in Indiana with a population of 1,061 residents.
-The median household income is $59,479 per year, which is near the national average.
-The median age in Akron is 37.5 years.
+Akron is a small town located in Indiana with a population of 1,061 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,479 per year, which is 21% below the national median of $75,149.
+The median age of 37.5 years is close to the US median age of 38.9 years.

 Cost of Living in Akron, IN